-With Liquid Instruments’ Moku Cloud Compile tool, users can deploy their own custom digital signal processing (DSP) on the Moku:Pro FPGA.
+With Moku Cloud Compile, it’s easy to deploy your own custom digital signal processing (DSP) on the Moku:Pro FPGA.
 FPGA programming is typically done with hardware description language (HDL).
 The learning curve for HDL coding can be steep compared to software programming languages, therefore in this tutorial, we will cover how to program and build a DSP behavior/algorithm using MATLAB and Simulink to auto-generate VHDL code for implementation on the Moku platform.
 In Part 1 of this tutorial, we will demonstrate how to convert a MATLAB script into VHDL code, and Part 2 of the tutorial will demonstrate how to convert a Simulink model into VHDL code.

 Overview